3slee-zz/rubrik_avail_test/README.md

 ./roachprod start seungjin-upgrade:2
 ```

-## From the Admin UI, ensure the second node has been upgraded.
+## From the DB Console, ensure the second node has been upgraded.
 Bring back the third node

 ```
 ./roachprod start seungjin-upgrade:3